 You can create an inbox, a filing system, a digital filing system, etc. to collect and handle paperwork and help reduce paper clutter.

 After you’ve done a clutter sweep and worked on decluttering surfaces, keep your momentum going by picking somewhere easy to declutter next.

 Easy places to declutter tend to be smaller in size, so you can start decluttering, finish the job and see the results of your efforts relatively quickly.

-They are also usually more utilitarian spaces where you’re decluttering decisions can be more logical, and less emotional, so they are more straight forward and easier to make.
+They are also usually more utilitarian spaces where your decluttering decisions can be more logical, and less emotional, so the decisions are more straightforward and easier to make.

 Examples of easier places to declutter

 The bathroom is a perfect example of an easier place where you can start decluttering.

 Bathrooms are usually smaller in size.
 And you don’t usually keep your most precious possessions in your bathroom.
 Instead, it’s a matter of sorting through old makeup, half-used bottles of lotion, expired medications and a pile of towels.